Eldora Mountain Resort: Location

 Although Eldora is small compared to some of the bigger resorts in Colorado, the terrain variety is well known and challenging.
 There are beginner-friendly trails located on Little Hawk Mountain, intermediate and advanced trails on Challenge Mountain through Indian Peaks, and expert terrain is found in Corona Bowl and the West Ridge trail, which varies from 45 to 70% slope.
-Given its location along the Divide, Eldora can get some powerful winds; for example, the area had to shut down for most of a day in late 2019 due to hurricane-force winds.
+Given its location near the Divide, Eldora can get some powerful winds; for example, the area had to shut down for most of a day in late 2019 due to hurricane-force winds.

 After a brief campaign to solicit patron feedback in 2010, an updated master plan was published for 2011.
 Among the main objectives listed are lift replacements and additions, as well as terrain improvements.

 History

 Eldora was first conceived in 1961 when four men purchased a 400-acre parcel of land from the Forest Service near Nederland.
 This land consists of the base-area lodge and the parking lot.
 A road from Nederland was constructed the following year along with two T-bars.
 To stay competitive with many of the other front-range ski areas (all of which are now defunct, with the exception of Squaw Pass, since renamed Echo Mountain Park), a lodge was erected and the road was regraded.
 The resort installed their first chairlift, Little Hawk, in 1967.
 The lift, which was constructed by Miner-Denver, still runs today and is the oldest operating chairlift in Colorado.

 In 1973, two more double chairlifts were installed: Cannonball, which paralleled the T-bar on the main mountain, and Corona, which opened a new area to the north.
 An additional two double chairlifts, Caribou and Sundance, were constructed by Lift Engineering in the late 1970s, on the beginner hill.

 Beginning in 1979, the resort started losing money, in part because the construction of the Eisenhower Tunnel on Interstate 70 made it more convenient to reach the larger ski areas west of the Continental Divide.
 The resort stayed open until 1986, when it closed from the 1986–1987 season because of ownership issues.
-When the resort reopened the following season, the new management included the former president of Copper Mountain.
+When the resort reopened the following season, the new management included the former president of Copper Mountain (Colorado).

 In 1989, the Corona Bowl, which had been left abandoned for years, reopened.
 The bowl was named after an alternative name for Rollins Pass, the mountain pass used by the Denver and Salt Lake Railway to traverse the Continental Divide from 1904 to 1928 prior to the opening of the Moffat Tunnel.
 The right-of-way for the Rollins Pass route can be seen from the top of Corona.